synzen/MonitoRSS/README.md

 #### Updating

-1. Pull the latest files from this repo
+1. Pull the latest files from the main branch
-2. Rebuild containers with `docker-compose up -d --build`.
-If containers fail to restart, try running `docker-compose up -d --force-recreate`.
+2. Rebuild containers with `docker-compose up -d --build`

 ## Migrating from v6